 If you’re not interested in spending money to waterproof your foundation, you can always sell your home as-is, noting its history in your pitch.
 However, in doing so you risk losing upwards of 30 percent of your home’s value.

 Alternatively, you can fix and waterproof your foundation, then list your home for its full value.
 This way, you’ll be able to break even on your sale, even though you’ll have spent some extra money up front.

 The choice is yours when it comes to selling a home with foundation issues.
-If you’re wondering which path will serve you best, you can always reach out to a local North Carolina contractor for an inspection of your foundation and quote for possible repairs.
+If you’re wondering which path will serve you best, you can always reach out to a local North Carolina contractor for an inspection of your foundation and a quote for possible repairs.

 How Can You Waterproof Your Foundation?